DiogoDeAndrade/LastBreath/README.md

 - Bug: Hull color shouldn't change game end text color (invert it, maybe)
 - Bug: Emissive stuff on game - default emissive texture is white, so if we're using that value, we need to have emissive = 0, except in the cases when I need it
 - Bug: When both ships die, no draw
-- Currents
-- Distortion effect
+- Path: Bezier
-  - Underwater general distortion
-  - Currents
+- Current: Box

 ## Future
 - Display submarine stats on selection